Flank/flank-dashboard/docs/08_jenkins_testing_enviroment.md

          - Jenkins has a [free application](https://console.cloud.google.com/marketplace/details/google/jenkins) on the Google Cloud.
     - Cons:
          - The Kubernetes Engine is the paid feature of the Google Cloud that uses a couple of other paid features like Compute Engine.
+         - Hard to maintain because you cannot just connect to the instance with the Jenkins server to make any changes.

 * Serve the Jenkins server using the local machine and ngrok.